-Trophies for the first 3 pilots, the first 3 female pilots and the first 3 teams for each event are awarded by the event's local organizer.
+Trophies for the first 3 pilots, the first 3 female pilots and the first 3 teams for each event are awarded at the event.

-Trophies for the first 3 pilots, the first 3 female pilots and the first 3 teams are awarded by the Super Final organizer.
+Trophies for the first 3 pilots, the first 3 female pilots and the first 3 Super Final and Season teams are awarded at the Super Final.